What does a Land Surveyor Do?

 People entering the profession don't ask if they can get a job, they choose where they want to work.
-Recent graduates are experiencing a 100% hire rate.
+Recent graduates are experiencing a 100% hire rate, which includes paid internships each summer before graduation.
 The number of available jobs that don't require a degree are also plentiful.

 What is the average salary of a land surveyor?